 This tool provides an indicative value of potential CIL Liability.
 Please note, the final figure will need to be agreed with Planning Services.

 The figures provided by the CIL Calculator have a base date of 8 April 2016.
-Indexation will apply to all permissions issued after 31st December 2016.
-This figure is currently approximately 23.246%.
-This is expected to change at 31st December 2020.
+Indexation will apply to all permissions issued after 31 December 2016.
+This figure is currently approximately 22.51%.
+This is expected to change at 31 December 2022.

 There are certain exemptions and reliefs available from the levy but these are not allowed for in the CIL Calculator.

 To use the calculator, you will need to know:

-- The charging zone in which the development is proposed; a map is provided
+- the charging zone in which the development is proposed; a map is provided

-- The gross internal floor area (sq m) in lawful use:
+- the gross internal floor area (sq m) in lawful use:

-- To be demolished
+- to be demolished

-- To be retained for different uses
+- to be retained for different uses

 This will enable developers to pay their CIL liability in instalments, subject to the provisions of the CIL regulations.